 2. Competitor Research

-Speaking of competition, what are your competitors up to?
+Speaking of competition, do you know what your competitors are up to?
 Where you stand says a lot about how successful you are and the areas you need to work on.

-By conducting a thorough analysis of your competitors’ backlinks, DA score, keyword rankings, and content, you can scope out critical opportunities you need to invest in to level up your game.
+Start by thoroughly analyzing your competitors’ backlinks, DA score, keyword rankings, and content.
+From there, you can scope out critical opportunities you need to invest in to level up your game.

-And this doesn’t necessarily mean you need to do exactly what your competitors are doing.
-Rather, you should execute those strategies in a way that is 10 times better.
+This doesn’t necessarily mean you need to do exactly what your competitors are doing.
+Not at all—use them for inspiration, find the gaps in their strategies, but then execute everything 10 times better.
+(Easy, right?)

 3. Technical SEO